kyrajeep/jpark/README.md

-# kyrajpark.github.io
+# Jee Won (Kyra) Park

-My GitHub Page to share my work.
+Welcome to my homepage!
+I will be uploading projects, blog articles, homework, and anything that is relevant to robotics research I want to share. :)